templep/templep.github.io/index.md

  * SEAMS (for Prof. Jean-Marc Jézéquel)
  * ESEM (for Dr. Mathieu Acher)

- In 2019, I received a Best Reviewer Award from SoSyM that recognizes me as one of the ["Top 1% of SoSyM Reviewers"](https://www.sosym.org/reviewer_awards/).
+ In 2019 and 2023, I received a Best Reviewer Award from SoSyM that recognizes me as one of the ["Top 1% of SoSyM Reviewers"](https://www.sosym.org/reviewer_awards/).
  I am now on the [distinguished TOSEM reviewers board](https://dl.acm.org/journal/tosem/distinguished-reviewers-board).

 # Supervision & Jury Member

-I am currently helping in the supervision of three PhD students: *Géraldin Nanfack* (PhD student under the supervision of Prof. Benoît Frénay), *Sophie Fortz* (PhD student under the supervision of Dr. Gilles Perrouin), and *Antoine Gratia* that made a Master's thesis on modeling the variability of CNN architectures and that is now starting a PhD at the university of Namur under the supervision of Dr. Gilles Perrouin.
+I am currently helping in the supervision of *Antoine Gratia* who made a Master's thesis on modeling the variability of CNN architectures and that is now starting a PhD at the university of Namur under the supervision of Dr. Gilles Perrouin and Prof. Pierre-Yves Schobbens.
+During my post-doc, I also supervised two other PhD students: *Géraldin Nanfack* (PhD student under the supervision of Prof. Benoît Frénay) and *Sophie Fortz* (PhD student under the supervision of Dr. Gilles Perrouin).

 During my PhD, I have worked with Clémentine Delambily, *Hugo Martin* and Léo Noël-Baron; all of them were brillant student helping during summers 2017 and 2018.
+In 2023, I supervised *Camille Molinier* who performed his internship at the University of Namur under the supervision of Dr. Gilles Perrouin.

 In June 2019, I was member of the jury (president jury) at the defense of _Samraa Alzubi_.
 She defended her Master thesis in cybersecurity entitled _Black-Box Adversarial Reprogramming Attack Against Convolutional Neural Networks Using Genetic Algorithm_.